zoyayasin/HeartDiseasePrediction/README.md

 python heart_disease_classifier.py (For Classification model)

-You can also use similar HeartDiseaseRegression.ipynb and HeartDiseaseClassifier.ipynb for google collab and jupiter by uploading FinalDataClean.csv and heart_statlog_cleveland_hungary_final.csv.
+You can also use similar HeartDiseaseRegression.ipynb and HeartDiseaseClassifier.ipynb for google collab and jupiter by uploading FinalDataClean.csv(Regression data) and heart_statlog_cleveland_hungary_final.csv (Classfier data).